brainfucksec/archtorify/README.md

 Type=simple
 ```

-#### If you have a problem when edit this file you can read an example file 'tor.service-example'
+#### If you have a problem when edit this file, you can read an example file 'tor.service-example'

 #### 3 - The process of tor will be run as tor user.
 For this purpose change user and group ID to tor and also make it writeable: